 CTP claims are regulated by the Motor Accident Insurance Act 1994 (Qld).
-There are a number of steps which occur.
-These steps are described as the pre-Court process.
-The pre-Court stage must be completed before the injured person can start Court proceedings.
+There are a series of steps which occur in these claims.
+These steps are described as the “pre-Court” process.
+The pre-Court stage must be completed before an injured person can start Court proceedings.

-This is a basic timeline of the steps that can take place in a CTP claim in Queensland, during the pre-Court process.
+This is a basic outline of the steps involved in a CTP claim in Queensland, during the pre-Court process.
 Please note that this is a general guide only:

 - Serve a Notice of Accident Claim Form.

-- Insurer responds to Notice of Accident Claim Form.
+- Insurer responds to Notice of Accident Claim Form providing a Compliance Response.

 - Injured person undergoes rehabilitation and treatment.